taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 factorial3(1558)
 ```

-    403 μs ± 14.7 μs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)
+    375 μs ± 873 ns per loop (mean ± std. dev. of 7 runs, 1,000 loops each)

-It's almost as fast as the previous example, and again much slower than using imperative programming.
-Also, we're not measuring resource usage here, although we do know that recursion does consume memory.
+It's similar to the previous example, and again much slower than using imperative programming.
+Also, we're not measuring resource usage here, although it's known that recursion does consume memory.

 ## Practical example \#2: the Fibonacci sequence